gitpeut/SnowRadio/README.md

 </li>
 <li>Timezones<br />
-It is surpisingly difficult to find a good source for TZ strings online.
+It is surprisingly difficult to find a good source for TZ strings online.
 Best method is to log in to an up-to-date Linux system and view for instance /usr/share/zoneinfo/Europe/Moscow, ignore the binary information, the TZ string will be in there.
 </li>
 <li>Pins<br />